 (b) a pressure equipment of a type the use of which constitutes, or is included in, high risk work of a class listed in column 3 of the Table in Schedule 6.3 clause 11;

-“use” has the same meaning as in Schedule 6.3.
+use has the same meaning as in Schedule 6.3.

 (2) A licensed person using a type of prescribed equipment must not leave the equipment while it is in use unless another licensed person has taken over control of it.